tinode/chat/docs/API.md

 Topic `fnd` is automatically created for every user at the account creation time.
 It serves as an endpoint for discovering other users and group topics.

 Users and group topics can be discovered by optional `tags`.
-Tags are optionally assigned at the topic or user creation time then can be updated by using `{set what="tags"}` against a `fnd` or a group topic.
+Tags are optionally assigned at the topic or user creation time then can be updated by using `{set what="tags"}` against a `me` or a group topic.

 A tag is an arbitrary case-insensitive Unicode string (forced to lowercase) starting with a Unicode letter or digit. `Tags` must not contain the double quote `"`, `\u0022` but may contain spaces. `Tags` may have a prefix which serves as a namespace.
-The prefix is a string followed by a colon `:`, ex. prefixed phone tag `tel:14155551212` or prefixed email tag `email:alice@example.com`.
+The prefix is a string followed by a colon `:`, ex. prefixed phone tag `tel:+14155551212` or prefixed email tag `email:alice@example.com`.
 Some prefixed `tags` are optionally enforced to be unique.
 In that case only one user or topic may have such a tag.
 Certain `tags` may be forced to be immutable to the user, i.e. user's attempts to add or remove an immutable tag will be rejected by the server.

 The `tags` are indexed server-side and used in user and topic discovery.
 Search returns users and topics sorted by the number of matched tags in descending order.